NetComposer/nkbase/doc/self_convergent.md

 * `{decrement, integer()}`: decrements the counter.
 * `remove_counter`: removes the field.

-If a operation and remove is simultaneously ordered, the removal is ignored.
+If increments and decremenrs are simultaneously ordered, the resulting value is stored.

 ### Set

-You can perform the following operations on fields of type _counter_:
+You can perform the following operations on fields of type _set_:

-* `{add, term()}`: Add this element to the set.
+* `{add, term()}`: Adds this element to the set, if it is not yet present.
 * `{remove, term()}`: Removes this element from the set, if present.
-* `{`add_all`, list()}`: Adds all these elements to the set (atomic operation).
+* `{add_all, list()}`: Adds all these elements to the set (atomic operation).
-* `{remove_all, list()}`: Removes all these list of elements from the set (atomic operation).
+* `{remove_all, list()}`: Removes all these elements from the set (atomic operation).
-* `remove_set`:	Removes the full set
+* `remove_set`:	Removes the full set.

 If an element is added and removed simultaneously, it remains in the set.
-If you remove and element that does not exist, you get an error, unless you use a _dcontext_
+If you try to remove and element that does not exist, you get an error, unless you use a _dcontext_.

 ### Map

-You can perform the following operations on fields of type _counter_:
+You can perform the following operations on fields of type _map_:

 * `list()`: a new, nested map is created, and you can describe the operations to apply to it, using the previous types and behaviours.
+If the map already exists, the operations are applied to its fields.
 * `remove_map`: remove the map and all of its nested fields.

 If an element in the map is updated and the map is removed at the same time, the map continues but only with the updated elements.
 If you remove and element that does not exist, you get an error, unless you use